benie254/postgresql-on-linux/README.md

 ## What You Should Know About PostgreSQL on Ubuntu

-According to the official [PostgreSQL documentation](https://www.postgresql.org/download/linux/ubuntu/), PostgreSQL is by default available and supported by all Ubuntu versions.
+According to the official [PostgreSQL download page](https://www.postgresql.org/download/linux/ubuntu/), PostgreSQL is by default available and supported by all Ubuntu versions.
 It is one of the reasons why I recommend using this RDBMS over any other open source (RDBMS) options on Ubuntu.
 Nonetheless, you may have your personal preference/favorite for different reasons.

 ## Installing PostgreSQL on Linux (Ubuntu)